Ebony-Watson/scProximitE/docs_src/src/examples/RTutorial.md

 ```

-Compute a distance matrix for each metric listed on each dataset provided, and outputs them to the data directory as
+Computes a distance matrix for each metric listed on each dataset provided, and outputs them to the data directory as
 .csv files for integration into the anndata object in python.